 When choosing a bioethanol fireplace for your home it is best to draw up a list of the criteria that you want to achieve once the fireplace is installed, typical criteria are :

-- Heat Output : The bigger the slot in the bioethanol burner insert the larger the flame and heat that will be given off – a typical bio ethanol fireplace insert that has a 300mm wide by 20mm deep slot will give off around 2Kw to 3Kw which is similar to adding a small radiator in to the room.
-Choosing a much wider burner will increase this heat output for instance a 1m wide bioethanol fire insert burner could give out anything up to 10Kw which may be too much heat for the room.
-A good quality manufacturer of ethanol fireplace insert burner trays should be able to quote the heat output figure for their product when you inquire.
+- Bio Ethanol Burner Heat Output : The bigger the slot in the bio ethanol burner insert the larger the flame, and heat given off, will be.
+It is worth noting that a typical bio ethanol fireplace burner insert that has a 300mm wide by 20mm deep slot will give off around 2Kw to 3Kw.
+This is similar to adding a small radiator in to the room.
+For comparison purposes electric fires are fixed at a maximum heat output of 2Kw.
+Choosing a fireplace with a much wider burner slot will increase the heat output.
+For example a 1m, or 1000mm, wide bioethanol burner insert could give out up to 10Kw of heat.
+This will most likely be too much for a small room.
+A good quality bio ethanol fireplace manufacturer will provide heat output figures with the sale literature.

-- Design Style : There are many styles of bio ethanol fire insert to choose from small to large.
-Have a clear idea of the style you want eg freestanding models can be portable and used in different places in the home.
+- Bio Ethanol Fireplace Design Style : There are many different design styles of bio ethanol fireplace to consider.
+From small tabletop ethanol or gel burners to wide contemporary designs with a dancing ribbon of flame.
+There are also bioethanol stove designs and remote control fires with automatic burners.
+When choosing a bio ethanol fireplace it is best to have a clear idea of the style and features you want to achieve.
+For example a freestanding ethanol fire model might also be portable and used in different places in the home.
 Fixed, built-in or wall mounted fires are part of a room design or style and may have a clean letterbox style or have a metal fascia.
 Some smaller models have a backing plate and glass screen giving a contemporary style while others have a fascia which can be in various finishes.

-- Fuel : Bio-ethanol Fuel is different to Gel Fuel, bioethanol fuel tends to be clear and will be easily spilled like water, gel fuel, is mostly supplied in cans and has a very thick appearance, sometimes yellow or green in colour.
-It is my personal opinion that gel fuel should only be used outside in an outdoor fireplace.
-This is due to the emissions, or smoke, that can be given off when the gel burner begins to run out of fuel.
-Read our guide to bioethanol fuel.
+- Type of Bio Fuel : Bio ethanol fuel is different to gel fuel.
+Bio ethanol fuel is mostly supplied in bottles, is clear, and can be easily spilled like water.
+Gel burner fuel is mostly supplied in cans however some suppliers use bottles.
+Gel fuel is thick, like a syrup, sometimes yellow or green in colour.
+It is my personal opinion that the gel fuel should only be used outside in an outdoor bio fireplace or gel burner.
+This is due to the smoke that can be given off when the gel begins to run out.
+To find out more read our guide to the differences between bio ethanol fuel and gel fuel.

-- Accessories : Some models are offered with a glass screen which gives some level of protection from the flame.
+- Accessories : Some bio ethanol and gel fire models are offered with extra features like a glass screen which gives some level of protection from the flame.
 You can also choose models with stones and pebbles as decoration however if choosing this option the decoration must be used as instructed by the manufacturer.
 For more information read our guide to adding pebbles to a bio ethanol fire.

-- Safety : There are safety considerations like storage of the bioethanol fuel, protection from the flame and handling of the fuel to consider if you have never used this style of fireplace before.
+- Bio Ethanol Fire Safety : There are safety considerations like storage of the bioethanol fuel, protection from the flame and handling of the fuel to consider if you have never used this style of fireplace before.
 Always read the manufacturers instructions supplied with the fireplace before using the fire.